kevinmkchin/ajax-engine/README.md

 NOTE:
 - renderScene method runs every tick/frame; put methods for entities etc that should be run every tick inside renderScene.

-### Collisions
+## Collisions
-##### Two Types of Collisions:
+##### Types of Collisions in Ajax Engine:
 - Collisions with the terrain
-- Collisions with Oriented Bounding Boxes OR another more complex collision box
+- Collisions with Axis-Aligned Bounding Box

 ##### Axis-Aligned Bounding Boxes
 Collision Entity and AABoundingBox have a bi-directional relationship.

-The CollisionCreator goes through every vertex of a 3D model to find the maximum X, Y, Z values and minimum X, Y, Z values.
+The CollisionCreator goes through every vertex of a 3D model to find the maximum X, Y, Z values and minimum X, Y, Z values.\
 Max XYZ becomes the top right corner of the bounding box, Min XYZ becomes the bottom left corner of the bounding box.\
-isColliding(AABB) of the AABB class checks for collision by checking if the x-max or the x-min of the other box is between x-max and x-min of the current box.
-Check for XYZ axis and return true if true for all 3 axis.
+IsBoxColliding(AABB) of the AABB class checks for collision by checking if the x-max or the x-min of the other box is between x-max and x-min of the current box.
+Check for XYZ axis and return true if true for all 3 axis.\
+IsPointColliding(Vector3) does the same as IsBoxColliding but only for a single point.

+How to enable ABBB for entities:
 1. When calling makeModel method for TexturedModel, enable collision.
 2. Have the Entity be of type CollisionEntity.

+## Display

+## Item Data
+Store data for items inside an Excel sheet and assign each item a unique ID.

+##### Make creating lots of content and data at once easy.